-The D-REAL training programme is integrated with and complements the PhD research projects.
-It provides up to 100 ECTS of student-focused training activities which will enhance student research capacities and contribute directly to the attainment of the D-REAL PhD graduate attributes.
+The d-real training programme is integrated with and complements the PhD research projects.
+It provides student-focused training activities which will enhance student research capacities and contribute directly to the attainment of the d-real PhD graduate attributes.
 It is delivered through a variety of training actions consisting of shared modules, summer schools, master classes, self-directed learning and other shared research activities.
 This bespoke training programme utilises and builds on existing offerings and brings students together in face-to-face and virtual activities as a cohort.
 An indicative programme timeline with each of the training actions is outlined in Figure 2.
 While all actions have industry involvement, those highlighted in light blue are where students engage directly with industry partners and stakeholders.

-Research & Innovation Rotations (10 ECTS): To facilitate cross institutional and cross topic collaboration, each student will complete a 3-month team-based research and/or industry team challenge led by D-REAL supervisors in collaboration with industry partners.
+Research & Innovation Rotations: To facilitate cross institutional and cross topic collaboration, each student will complete a team-based research and/or industry team challenge led by d-real supervisors in collaboration with industry partners.
 These challenges will address key inter-disciplinary issues and will bring together students with different skill sets needed for each project, widening their research and collaborative experiences, whilst fostering project management and teamwork skills.

-CO-LEAD Initiatives (5 ECTS): These will be entirely student-led activities that engage DREAL students in driving forward their own education and training, firstly through active peer participation in a transformative phase (Year 1-2) and later as activity leaders.
+CO-LEAD Initiatives: These will be entirely student-led activities that engage d-real students in driving forward their own education and training, firstly through active peer participation in a transformative phase (Year 1-2) and later as activity leaders.
 CO-LEAD Initiatives will encompass experiential training by enabling students to define and organise a range of scientific activities for the benefit of their cohorts and clusters.

-Future Road-Mapping (5 ECTS): Building on career development workshops and clinics already offered by D-REAL partner institutions, annual Future Road-Mapping events will provide D-REAL students with the opportunity to showcase their work and engage directly with a wide range of key industry stakeholders (e.g. showcase events, industry hosted events) and with alumni to discuss their research and seek guidance.
+Future Road-Mapping: Building on career development workshops and clinics already offered by d-real partner institutions, annual Future Road-Mapping events will provide d-real students with the opportunity to showcase their work and engage directly with a wide range of key industry stakeholders (e.g. showcase events, industry hosted events) and with alumni to discuss their research and seek guidance.

-Influencing the Narrative Programme (5 ECTS): This will build upon communication and Education and Public Engagement (EPE) training already offered by D-REAL partner institutions (e.g. communicating scientific research to the public; poster design; creating and maintain social media presence), which students will be exposed to in the Setting Sail event and through opportunities at their institutions.
+Influencing the Narrative Programme: This will build upon communication and Education and Public Engagement (EPE) training already offered by d-real partner institutions (e.g. communicating scientific research to the public; poster design; creating and maintain social media presence), which students will be exposed to in the Setting Sail event and through opportunities at their institutions.
 These skills will be put into practice in a range of cohort-based activities to communicate research to academia and industry and to the public more broadly.

-Experiential Learning Placement (Internship)/Academic Exchange (15-30 ECTS depending on duration): Placements and exchanges form an integral component of the D-REAL programme affording an opportunity to enhance the impact of the student’s research and engage with industry sectors or international collaborators relevant to the research programme.
-Students will be hosted for a minimum of 3 months by an industry or international partner in either year two or year three of their programme, whichever is most appropriate to their PhD research.
+Experiential Learning Placement (Internship)/Academic Exchange (10-15 ECTS depending on institution): Placements and exchanges form an integral component of the d-real programme affording an opportunity to enhance the impact of the student’s research and engage with industry sectors or international collaborators relevant to the research programme.
+Students will be hosted for 3 months by an industry or international partner in either year two or year three of their programme, whichever is most appropriate to their PhD research.